ptrofimov/war_dump/README.md

 ## Benefits

-* Hides all dumps and errors from user's eye
+* Hides all var_dumps and errors from user's eye
 * Handy to view errors in one place
+* No changes required to your PHP files

 ## Installation